Who We Are

 Co-founder

 Gabe Onofre, the esteemed co-founder and executive director of Warrior Spirit, is a dedicated leader with a profound commitment to empowering veterans, public educators, first responders, youth, and recovering addicts on their journey to mental wellness and personal growth.
 Armed with a Bachelor of Arts in Humanities and a Master of Science in Instructional Design and Technology, Gabe brings a diverse and comprehensive skill set to his role.
 As an Army veteran with a background in risk and safety leadership management, Gabe's experiences have instilled in him a deep understanding of resilience, dedication, and the importance of supporting those who serve their community.
 His experience as an emergency responder, educator and team member of an addiction recovery ministry has provided him with firsthand experience with the unsung heroes of our community.
 At Warrior Spirit, Gabe's visionary leadership drives the organization's mission to provide specialized education classes, equine therapy, life coaching, and mentorship programs that aim to cultivate resilience, inspire transformation, and nurture a profound sense of purpose among those they serve.
 Through creating a supportive and compassionate environment, Gabe and his team empower individuals to tap into their inner strength, overcome challenges, and build fulfilling lives.
-Certifications and Credential: Performance & Professional Development, Professional Life Coach, Certified Safety Professional (CSP)
+Certifications and Credentials: Recovery and Mental Health Peer Professional.
+Performance & Professional Development, Professional Life Coach, Certified Safety Professional (CSP)

 Collaborating closely with partner nonprofit organizations, Gabe and Ashley are unwavering in their commitment to fostering a community characterized by courage, faith, and healing for all who seek their guidance.
-Both Gabe and Ashley volunteer with youth at their church, and serve as members of the Rainbow of Hope Board of Directors.

 Board of Directors